liz3/ledit/README.md

   // optional load additional font files "extra_fonts": [
   ],
-  "window_transparency": true // if the window is allowed to be transparent "font_face": "/Users/liz3/Library/Fonts/FiraCode-Regular.ttf", // TTF font face path "commands": {
+  "window_transparency": true, // if the window is allowed to be transparent "font_face": "/Users/liz3/Library/Fonts/FiraCode-Regular.ttf", // TTF font face path "commands": {
       // see the command section